Level 6

 Why study this degree at University Centre South Essex?

-- The course is taught on a part-time basis over three days, consisting of one day placement and two days theoretical training
+• The course is taught over three days consisting of one day placement and two days theoretical training

 The professional practice module enables you to show that you are an autonomous learner with a creative approach to teaching and learning and will bring together all that you have learned to date.
 You will be expected to reflect on learning and the different career paths available to you.